Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

 ## Systerm Monitor Registers

-Previous generations of Xilinx FPGA had a system called the ADC that, amoung other things allowed you to aquire chip temperature and voltage readings.
-The newer UltraScale and UltraScale+ family have depreciated this ADC module in favor of the SYSMON ( and SYSMON4 ) which, allow you to also get these temperature readings but better.
+Previous generations of Xilinx FPGA had a system called the XADC that, among other things, allowed you to acquire chip temperature and voltage readings.
+The newer UltraScale and UltraScale+ family have deprecated this XADC module in favor of the SYSMON (and SYSMON4) which allows you to also get these temperature readings but better.

-Unfortunaly openOCD didn't have support for reading the sysmon out of the box, so I will be adding it.
+Unfortunately, openOCD didn't have support for reading the SYSMON over JTAG out of the box, so I will be adding it.

+{{< alert icon="circle-info" >}}

+To be more precise, the Kintex UltraScale+ has a SYSMON4 and not a SYSMON.
+For full context, there are 3 flavors of SYSMON:

+- `SYSMON1` used in the Kintex and Virtex UltraScale series
+- `SYSMON4` used in the Kintex, Virtex and in the Zynq programmable logic for the UltraScale+ series
+- `SYSMON` used in the Zynq in the processing system of the UltraScale+ series. \
+Yes, you read that correctly the Zynq of the UltraScale+ series feature not one, but at least two unique sysmon instances.

+Ultimately, for the purpose of this article, all these instances are similar enough that I will be using the terms SYSMON4 and SYSMON interchangeably.

+{{< /alert >}}

-In order for the JTAG to interact with the SYSMON we first need to write the `SYSMON_DRP` command to the JTAG instruction register.
-Looking at the documentation we see that this command has a value of `0x37`.
-Funnily enoght this has the same command code as the ADC, solidifying the SYSMON as the ADC's decendant.
+In order for the JTAG to interact with the SYSMON, we first need to write the `SYSMON_DRP` command to the JTAG Instruction Register (IR).
+Looking at the documentation, we see that this command has a value of `0x37`.
+Funnily enough, this has the same command code as the XADC, solidifying the SYSMON as the XADC's descendant.

 The SYSMON offers a lot more additional functionalities than just being used to read voltage and temperature, but for today's use case we will not be using any of that.
-Rather we will focus only on reading a subset of the SYSMON status registers.
+Rather, we will focus only on reading a subset of the SYSMON status registers.

-These status registers are located at addresses (00h-3Fh, 80h-BFh) and contain the measurement results of the analog-to-digital conversions, the flag registers, and the calibration coefficients.
-We can select which address we wish to read by writing the address to the data register over JTAG and the data will be read out to `TDO`.
+These status registers are located at addresses `(00h-3Fh, 80h-BFh)`, and contain the measurement results of the analog-to-digital conversions, the flag registers, and the calibration coefficients.
+We can select which address we wish to read by writing the address to the Data Register (DR) over JTAG and the data will be read out of `TDO`.

-I then added this sequence to read the current chip temperature, internal and external voltages as well as the maxiumum values for these recorded since FPGA power cycle, to my flashing script output :
+I then added this sequence to read the current chip temperature, internal and external voltages as well as the maximum values for these recorded since FPGA power cycle, to my flashing script output:
 ```
 gp@workhorse:~/tools/openocd_jlink_test$ openocd
 Open On-Chip Debugger 0.12.0+dev-02170-gfcff4b712 (2025-09-04-20:02)